martinellimarco/php-language-detector/README.md

 because $text is in italian.

-Please, note that getLang will return false if the most probable language has a probability that is lower than a threshold (0.75 by default)!
+Please note that getLang will return false if the most probable language has a probability that is lower than a threshold (0.75 by default)!
 You can use

 	$ld->setThres(0.5);